 UCAS allocate you a 6 digit Clearing code that you provide to your chosen education establishment.
 If you find the course you are looking for please contact us with this code and we can help you straight away.

-If you haven’t applied yet, you’ll need to register and make an application.
+If you haven’t applied before the 30th June, you’ll need to register with UCAS and make an application.
 In Clearing you need to complete all the application as normal, including your personal statement, but can’t add course choices.

 When you submit your application you’ll receive a welcome email to access the Track service where you’ll find your Clearing Number.
+The Track service allows you to track your application to keep up to date with your UCAS application.
 Once you have a verbal offer from us, you can add the course choice in Track.